 This recommended measure will provide long term benefits to the whole ecosystem.
 It will take many years to restore the watershed and many more years after that to observe significant improvement in reducing runoff.

-A\$500,000 Grant-in-Aid was approved by the 2014 Hawai'i State Legislature for forest restoration work in Mākaha Valley.
-Additionally, the BWS has committed to funding some of the forest restoration work and has submitted a grant application, in partnership with several other stakeholders, to the NRCS Regional Conservation Partnership Program for a long-range watershed restoration project.
+A \$500,000 Grant-in-Aid was approved by the 2014 Hawai'i State Legislature for forest restoration work in Mākaha Valley.
+Additionally, the BWS has committed to funding some of the forest restoration work.